 As you can tell by my saying ‘reviewers’ here, there is more than one – usually two or three.

-4) The reviewers look at the work, and make comments on it.
+4) The reviewers look at the work.

 Sometimes these are “Go ahead and publish this!”
 Sometimes it’s “This is basically good, but these things need fixing first.” (usually referred to as ‘revise and resubmit’) Sometimes it’s “There’s something good in here, but it needs a lot of work” and sometimes it’s “This thing should not be published, and I don’t think it’s redeemable.”